Automation scenarios tools

 project_idstrYesThe project ID returned by list_projects.

-scenario_idstrYesThe scenario ID returned by list_scenarios.
+scenario_idstrYesThe scenario ID returned by search_scenarios.

 Response parameters

-The tool returns a ScenarioNodesResponse object with the following parameters:
+The ScenarioNodesResponse object has the following parameters:

 ParameterTypeDescription